eudoxia0/eudoxia0.github.io/article/_drafts/tools-for-thought.md

 [tex]: https://github.com/eudoxia0/concordia
 [pm]: https://prosemirror.net/

 And yet I don't _use_ them.
 Why?
-Building them was fun, sure, but surely there is utility to a personal database.
+Building them was fun, sure, but there must be utility to a personal database.

 At first I thought the problem was friction: the higher the activation energy to using a tool, the less likely you are to use it.
 Even a small amount of friction can cause me to go, oh, who cares, can't be bothered.
 So each version gets progressively more frictionless[^xml].
-The latest version uses a WYSIWYG editor using ProseMirror (it took a great deal for me to actually give in to WYSIWYG).
-It also has a link specifically to create/go to a page with the current date as the title, to make journalling easier.
-The only friction is in clicking the bookmark to `localhost:5000` and go there.
+The latest version uses a WYSIWYG editor built on top of ProseMirror (it took a great deal for me to actually give in to WYSIWYG).
+It also has a link to the daily note page, to make journalling easier.
+The only friction is in clicking the bookmark to `localhost:5000`.
 It is literally _two clicks_ to get to the daily note.

 And yet I still don't use it.
 Why?
 I'm a great deal more organized now than I was a few years ago.
 My filesystem is beautifully structured and everything is